NitishDhakal/LifeInADayAtFacebook/README.md

 3. To view the activities in Facebook or Twitter in a moving timeline at our own speed.

 Amazon AWS instance : http://35.161.146.25:8000/LifeInADayAtFacebook/demo

+This version is better viewed in Google Chrome.(Some bugs in Mozilla still exits like the instance chart is not shown in  firefox.)